raviy8408/AnyClassification/README.md

 - Best model is evaluated on test data

 ### Note:
-1)Currently only RF classifier is being used, other models would be added in future 2)Users are advisable to provide trasnformed nurerical variables in the input data, there is no continuous variable tranformation done in the code as the there could be different kind of data transformation required depending on the data
+- Currently only RF classifier is being used, other models would be added in future
+- Users are advisable to provide trasnformed nurerical variables in the input data, there is no continuous variable tranformation done in the code as the there could be different kind of data transformation required depending on the data